⌘+k ctrl+k

 FROM sales;

-Compute the difference between the current amount, and the previous amount, by order of time:
+Compute the difference between the current and the previous-by-time amount:

 SELECT amount - lag(amount) OVER (ORDER BY time)